 December 21, 1984, Call from Clarridge: Ferch (White House deletion)—Tambs—Costa Rica—Felix Rodriquez close to (White House deletion)—not assoc.
 W/Villoldo—Bay of Pigs—No drugs (Q0922)

 January 14.
 1985, Bob Owens—John Hull—no drug connection—Believes (Q0977)

 July 12, 1985, $14 million to finance came from drugs (Q1039)

 Colonel Sabow had a reputation as a straight arrow Marine and was threat to blow the whistle on those involved in narcotrafficking.
 The circumstances surrounding his death and the forensic evidence from the crime scene support murder by a government assassination team, crime scene tampering and government cover-up at the highest levels, including a ‘doctored autopsy photograph’ submitted to a federal district court and in a Defense Department report to Congress to support suicide.
 There’s no statute of limitations on murder and a formal inquest and reversal of the manner of death to homicide is a threat to the ‘shadow government’ and powerful individuals who operate outside the rule of law.

 The Marine Corps has long been the country’s premier fighting force.
 Marines have a long history of service to the country and loyalty to each other.
 They can be your best friend or your worst enemy.
 Marines who served honorably and met violent deaths because they knew too much deserved better treatment from a government intent on burying its misdeeds.

-Posted by Robert O'Dowd on November 4, 2014, With 2095 Reads Filed under Veterans Administration (VA).
+Posted by Robert O'Dowd on November 4, 2014, With 2100 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.